 Income Type Upfront Written Third Party Oral Third Party Document Review Tenant Declaration (LEVEL 5) (LEVEL 4) (LEVEL 3) (LEVEL 2) (LEVEL 1) Self- Employment Not Available The PHA mails or faxes a verification form directly to sources identified by the family to obtain income information.
 The PHA may call the source to obtain income information.
 The PHA may accept any documents (i.e. tax returns, invoices and letters from customers) provided by the tenant to verify self-employment income.
 Note: The PHA must document in the tenant file, the reason third party verification was not obtained.
 The PHA may accept a notarized statement or affidavit from the tenant that declares the family's total annual income from self-employment.
-Note: The PHA must document in the tenant file, the reason third party verification was not available. employment inc Self-Employment Inco ome.
-When third party includes a perjury staten verification is not av- ailable, the PHA should Social Security Benefits Use of HUD Tenant Assessment System (TASS) to obtain current benefit history and discrepancy reports.
+Note: The PHA must document in the tenant file, the reason third party verification was not available. employment inc verification is not ava challenge for PHAs to ailable, the PHA should always request a not Social Security Benefits Use of HUD Tenant Assessment System (TASS) to obtain current benefit history and discrepancy reports.
 The PHA mails or faxes a verification form directly to the local SSA office to obtain social security benefit information.
 (Not Available in some areas because SSA makes this data available through TASS.
 SSA encourages PHAs to use TASS.)
 The PHA may call SSA, with the tenant on the line, to obtain current benefit amount.
 (Not Available in some areas because SSA makes this data available through TASS.
 SSA encourages PHAs to use TASS.)
 The PHA may accept an original SSA Notice from the tenant.
 Note: The PHA must document in the tenant file, the reason third party verification was not available.
 The PHA may accept a notarized statement or affidavit from the tenant that declares monthly social security benefits.
 Note: The PHA must document in the tenant file, the reason third party verification was not available.
 Welfare Benefits Use of computer matching agreements with the local Social Services Agency to obtain current benefit amount electronically, by mail or fax or in person.
-The PHA mails, faxes, or e-mails a verification form directly to the local Social Services Agency to obtain welfare benefit information.
-The PHA may call the local Social Services Agency to obtain current benefit amount.
+The PHA mails, faxes, or e-mails a verification The PHA may call the local Social Services Agency to obtain current benefit amount.
 The PHA may review an original award notice or printout from the local Social Services Agency provided by the tenant.
 Note: The PHA must document in the tenant file, the reason third party verification was not available.
 The PHA may accept a notarized statement or affidavit from the tenant that declares monthly welfare benefits.
 Note: The PHA must document in the tenant file, the reason third party verification was not available.